 In the United States, public tap water is overseen by the EPA, which aims to ensure that residents have access to clean and safe water.
 Despite regular tests and measures designed to eliminate contaminants, several impurities still slip through the cracks.
 This has raised concerns among many individuals about whether further protection of our water is necessary.
 A water filtration system for home in Folly Beach, SC provides your home with a reliable way to remove contaminants and deliver filtered water throughout your home.
 This type of solution is great for homeowners seeking an added layer of safety.

 If you're reluctant to drink tap water because of the taste or you simply don't trust water from your well or the city, you're in luck.
-Halo water filtration systems are renowned for removing unwanted contaminants from your water.
+HomeWater water filtration systems are renowned for removing unwanted contaminants from your water.
 In fact, there are many great benefits you can enjoy when you invest in this type of water filtration system.
 The best part?
 Having a quality water filtration system installed in your Metro Charleston home is easier than ever when you work with the pros at Grace Plumbing.

 These days, trying to find a quality water filtration company is a little bit like scaling Morris Island Lighthouse in Folly Beach, SC with no climbing equipment.
 It's not exactly easy.
 Fortunately, when it comes to plumbing and water filtration services for residential properties in South Carolina, Grace Plumbing has built a strong reputation for excellence.

 Our goal is to surpass expectations and ensure that every water filtration installation is done right the first time out.
 That's a big deal to us because your family's health is important.
 Our skilled water filtration system installation contractors can handle just about any job, whether your home is a single story with a couple of rooms or a larger home with a basement and an upper level.
-As the only fully certified Halo water filtration contractor in Charleston, we're proud to be innovators leading the way in healthy water consumption.
+As the only fully certified HomeWater water filtration contractor in Charleston, we're proud to be innovators leading the way in healthy water consumption.

 One of the greatest accolades we get is when a current client recommends a friend or family member to our water filtration company.
 Here are just a few reasons why we're the #1 choice for water system installation: